Moontoast435/List.it/README.md

 ## Future features

-* I would like to add the ability to rename the projects and have an infinite amount of them.
+[x] Create projects with custom names
-* Update the styling some more on both mobile and desktop versions
+* Update the styling some more on both mobile and desktop versions.
+On Desktop - adjust the sizing of certain elements